2. Collection and Use of Personal Data

 - Purchasers or potential purchasers of our business or any part of it;

-- Government and/or local authority bodies, law enforcement agencies and other related or similar parties, to combat crime, and/or in response to legal or regulatory requests, including, for example, to assist the NHS Test and Trace scheme, HMRC and other agencies;
+- Government and/or local authority bodies, law enforcement agencies, regulatory authorities, and other related or similar parties, to combat crime, and/or in response to legal or regulatory requests, including, for example, to assist the NHS Test and Trace scheme, HMRC and other agencies;

 - Our third party data processors (which may include CCTV and audio/audio-visual monitoring services, such as conflict management centres; IT and communications services providers; and/or data analysts) who may process data on our behalf, with an appropriate data processing agreement in place);